Does Sex During Pregnancy Have To Stop?

-OB-GYN Idries Abdur-Rahman tells Romper that placenta previa is a condition where the placenta covers your cervix.
-Apparently, it's more common in women who have previously had a baby, have uterine scarring from previous surgery — including c-sections, uterine fibroid removal, and “dilation and curettage” — are carrying more than one fetus, are 35 or older, or had placenta previa in a previous pregnancy.
+Placenta previa is a condition where the placenta covers your cervix.
+It's most common in those who have previously had a baby, have uterine scarring from previous surgery (including C-sections, uterine fibroid removal, and “dilation and curettage”), are carrying more than one fetus, are 35 or older, or had placenta previa in a previous pregnancy.

 Additionally, if you’ve been put on pelvic rest, you definitely should not have sex.
 “The most common reason pregnant women are placed on pelvic rest is bleeding during pregnancy.
 If women have bleeding in the first trimester, they are placed on pelvic rest until the bleeding resolves and they are out of the first trimester.
-Also, pregnant women who experience preterm labor, premature rupture of membranes, or bleeding in the second or third trimester are placed on pelvic rest until delivery," Richardson says.
-Abdur-Rahman adds that you shouldn’t have sex while pregnant if you have pre-eclampsia, or if you’re having triplets (or more) in some cases.
+Also, pregnant women who experience preterm labor, premature rupture of membranes, or bleeding in the second or third trimester are placed on pelvic rest until delivery," OB-GYN Lakeisha Richardson tells Romper.
+You also shouldn’t have sex while pregnant if you have pre-eclampsia, or if you’re having triplets (or more) in some cases.

-What will happen if you do the deed anyway?
+What will happen if you have pregnancy sex when you shouldn’t?
 Nothing good.
 “For women who have premature rupture of membranes, having intercourse increases the risk of infection and preterm labor, and if you have a placenta previa or bleeding, having intercourse can cause a hemorrhage or bleeding,” Richardson says.
 Yikes.
 So not worth it.

-However, solo orgasms, even with vibrators aren’t completely off the table in most cases.
+However, solo orgasms, including with vibrators, aren’t completely off the table in most cases.
 Richardson says clitoral masturbation is safe as long as you don’t insert anything inside your vagina, “except for women who have preterm labor, because an orgasm can cause uterine contractions or irritability.”
-So if you do use a vibrator, be sure to only use it on the outside.
+So if you do use a vibrator, be sure to only use it on the outside if your doctor has told you sex during pregnancy isn’t safe.

 “Fluctuating hormones also play a role, including the hormone responsible for male and female libido testosterone.
 Increases in testosterone often result in increased libido,” Abdur-Rahman says.
 “Lastly, pregnancy causes an increase in blood flow to the uterus and the genitalia.
 This results in engorgement of the vagina and clitoris, which increases both awareness of these areas and increased sensitivity.”

 However, if the thought of sex makes you want to curl up and hide, this could be because of your comfort levels, according to Richardson.
-This is totally understandable, as it may be hard to get the deed done unless you’re in certain positions, and even then, it can be a little exhausting on your already tired body.
+This is totally understandable, as it may be hard to have sex during pregnancy unless you’re in certain positions, and even then, it can be a little exhausting on your already tired body.
 However, sex improves your mood, and orgasms release oxytocin, the feel-good hormone, which is definitely something everyone needs more of during those last several weeks of pregnancy.
 Richardson also says that having intercourse on a regular basis in your third trimester will improve your chances of going into spontaneous labor, because of “the cervical ripening effects of prostaglandins in semen.”

 If you’re up for it, having sex throughout your pregnancy is perfectly safe, no matter what trimester.
-The only time you really shouldn’t is if you have bleeding during pregnancy, a low-lying placenta, a cervical cerclage, preterm labor, pre-eclampsia, triplets or more, or a premature rupture of membranes.
-And the good news is, if you are suffering from any of those things during pregnancy, you’re probably not going to be feeling super frisky in general.
+The only time you really shouldn’t is if you have bleeding during pregnancy, a low-lying placenta, a cervical cerclage, preterm labor, pre-eclampsia, triplets or more, or a premature break of your water.
+And odds are if you are suffering from any of those things during pregnancy, you’re probably not going to be feeling super frisky in general.

-Dr. Lakeisha W. Richardson, Delta Regional Medical Center
+Dr. Lakeisha W. Richardson, board-certified OB-GYN at Delta Regional Medical Center

 This article was originally published on